-The brown hyena (Hyaena brunnea), also known as strandwolf, is an extant species of hyena found in Botswana, Namibia, southern and western Zimbabwe, South Africa, and southern Mozambique.
+The brown hyena (Hyaena brunnea), also known as strandwolf, is an extant hyena found in Botswana, Namibia, southern and western Zimbabwe, South Africa, and southern Mozambique.
 It is the rarest species of hyena.

 The largest remaining brown hyena population can be found in coastal areas in Southwest Africa and the southern Kalahari Desert.

-Scientific classification
+Scientific Classification

 Description

-Erectile hair 12.0 in (305 mm) in length covers the back, neck, and bristles during agonistic behavior.
-Body length is 57 in (144 cm) on average, with a range of 51 to 63 in (130 to 160 cm).
+Erectile hair 12.0 in (305 mm) length covers the back, neck, and bristles during agonistic behavior.
+On average, body length is 57 in (144 cm), with a range of 51 to 63 in (130 to 160 cm).

-Shoulder height is 28 to 31 in (70 to 80 cm), and the tail is 9.8 to 13.8 in (25 to 35 cm) long.
+The shoulder height is 28 to 31 inches (70 to 80 cm), and the tail is 9.8 inches (13.8 inches) (25 to 35 cm) long.
 An average adult male weighs 89 to 96 lb (40.2 to 43.7 kg), while the average female weighs 83 to 89 lb (37.7 to 40.2 kg).

 Compared to the wolves, brown hyenas have a social hierarchy, with a mated pair and their offspring.